A polynomial invariant and duality for triangulations: The Tutte polynomial for complexes and duality for triangulations of a sphere

 A more precise notation for the polynomial defined in (\ref{general Tutte}) is $T_{K,n}$, including a reference to the dimension $n$.
 However in the case of main interest in this paper $K$ will be a triangulation of a $2n$-dimensional manifold and $n$ in definition (\ref{general Tutte}) will always be half the dimension of the ambient manifold.
 Therefore the reference to $n$ is omitted from our notation.

 This definition lends itself to a number of generalizations, for example see section \ref{other T}.
 Section \ref{manifold polynomial} below defines a $4$-variable polynomial $P_K$ for a complex $K$ embedded in a $2n$-manifold $M$, giving $T_K$ as a particular specialization.
-If $K$ is a $1$-complex (i.e. a graph), the definition of the poylnomial $T_K$ coincides with the classical Tutte polynomial (\ref{Tutte definition}).
+If $K$ is a $1$-complex (i.e. a graph), the definition of the polynomial $T_K$ coincides with the classical rank-generating polynomial (\ref{Rank definition}), a renormalization of the Tutte polynomial (\ref{Tutte definition}).
+The contraction-deletion rule for $T_K$ is analyzed in \cite{BBC}.
 The following is a generalization of the duality for the Tutte polynomial of planar graphs.

-\begin{Theorem} {\sl Let $K$ be a triangulation of $S^{2n}$, then where $K^{(n)}$ is the $n$-skeleton of $K$ and $K^{*(n)}$ is the $n$-skeleton of the the dual complex $K^*$.} \end{Theorem}
+\begin{theorem} {\sl Let $K$ be a triangulation of $S^{2n}$, then where $K^{(n)}$ is the $n$-skeleton of $K$ and $K^{*(n)}$ is the $n$-skeleton of the dual complex $K^*$.} \end{theorem}

 The duality relation (\ref{duality equation}) also holds in a more general setting where $K$ is the CW complex (not necessarily a triangulation) associated to a handle decomposition of $S^{2n}$, see section \ref{handle section}.
 The proof of the theorem still holds when $S^{2n}$ is replaced by an orientable $2n$-manifold $M$ such that $H_{n-1}(M)=H_n(M)=0$.
 (For manifolds $M$ without this vanishing condition on homology, the more general polynomial $P$ of section \ref{manifold polynomial} provides the right context for the duality statement.)